Frequently

 Office-use medications are medications administered by a healthcare provider in their office or healthcare facility.
 Providers are able to order these medications in bulk from 503B outsourcing facilities like ours without writing any prescriptions.
 This allows providers to keep an inventory of office-use medications on hand for use with different patients.
 Office-use medications are required to be made pursuant to the FDA’s Current Good Manufacturing Practice regulations, which are the same standards used to make commercially available, branded and generic medications.

 Patient-specific medications, on the other hand, are medications patients self-administer or otherwise take on their own (e.g., oral capsules).
 Providers are required to provide pharmacies like ours with a patient-specific prescription for these medications and then we send the medication directly to the patient.
-All patient-specific medications are filled by our 503A compounding pharmacy, Denton Prescription Shop.
+All patient-specific medications are filled by our 503A compounding pharmacy.

 503A compounding pharmacies compound prescription medications pursuant to standards set by the United States Pharmacopeia.
 These pharmacies are only permitted to dispense medications for which they receive a patient-specific prescription and are limited in their ability to compound a medication before they have received a prescription for it.